The Miami Transplant Institute Performs its First Living Donor Robotic Procedure

 The minimally invasive surgery took approximately two hours.
 With time, we expect the duration of the surgery to shorten as we perform more of these lifesaving procedures.

 With the robot, we have a complete 3D view and accessibility to maneuver around organs without having to mobilize as much.
 There are three ports that are currently placed along with one lower pelvic incision, to extract the kidney from the donor.
 It also allows for exact localization and precision of vessels.

 There are no limitations on the impact this technology will have at our center.
-The extraordinary surgical expertise of our physicians at MTI when it comes to the most complex cases, will be paired alongside innovative devices such as the da Vinci robot to help catapult healthcare to the next level in our transplant patients.
+The extraordinary surgical expertise of our physicians at Miami Transplant Institute when it comes to the most complex cases, will be paired alongside innovative devices such as the da Vinci robot to help catapult healthcare to the next level in our transplant patients.

 What are the pros and cons to this technology?

 - Reduced pain thereby reducing the need for pain medications

 - Less risk of complications because it is minimally-invasive